Editorial Standards

 Tracking your status and getting help

 After you submit, give the IRS time to process.
 If you need to check status or fix a discrepancy, contact the Office of Enrollment.
-They ask that you wait up to 90 days after filing Form 8554 before calling.
+They ask that you wait until after March 31 and allow at least 90 days for processing before calling.
 Phone support is available at 855‑472‑5540, and there is an email mailbox for EA enrollment matters.

 If your contact information changes after renewal, update it by email, fax, or mail using the addresses the IRS publishes for the EA Policy and Management office.